 - The quality of the shoe – Cheap running shoes are like cheap bin bags, they look the same as good ones, but will fall apart a lot easier and can be found in big discount shops!

-- How you use them – Obviously running shoes are designed purely for running, however most people use them at the gym, wear them casually and may even use them in the wrong conditions (i.e. using road shoes on trails).
-All of this extra use will contribute to premature wear and so we always recommend you use your running shoes just for running.
+- How you use them – Obviously running shoes are designed purely for running, however, most people use them at the gym, wear them casually, and may even use them in the wrong conditions (i.e. using road shoes on trails).
+All of this extra use will contribute to premature wear so we always recommend you use your running shoes just for running.

-- How you treat them – If you are someone who: doesn’t dry them naturally and gets them wet often, don’t undo the laces before slipping them off, doesn’t wear socks with them and keeps them exposed to bright light then you will be shortening the life of your shoes.
+- How you treat them – If you are someone who: doesn’t dry them naturally and gets them wet often, doesn’t undo the laces before slipping them off, doesn’t wear socks with them, and keeps them exposed to bright light then you will be shortening the life of your shoes.

 - You have aches, pains or injuries that you didn’t have when the shoes were new.